Catherine Maiorisi lives in New York City and often writes under the watchful eye of Edgar Allan Poe, in Edgar’s Café near her apartment.

 Catherine writes both mystery and romance novels and short stories.
 Her mystery, A Matter of Blood, was the very first fiction she wrote and the first in her planned NYPD Detective Chiara Corelli Mystery series.
 Over the next thirteen years, Catherine rewrote and edited that manuscript to bring it up to her standard for publication.
 The series now consists of A Matter of Blood, The Blood Runs Cold, A Message in Blood and Legacy in the Blood.

-When she wrote a short story to create the backstory for the love interest in her two unpublished NYPD Detective Chiara Corelli mysteries, Catherine had never read any romance and hadn’t considered writing it.
+When she wrote a short story to create the backstory for the love interest in A Matter of Blood, Catherine had never read any romance and hadn’t considered writing it.
 To her surprise, “The Fan Club” turned out to be a romance.

-Along the way, Catherine has had two more romance short stories published: Come As You Want to Be, a standalone eStory available on the Bella Books website and “You Will See A Stranger” included with twenty-two other Bella authors in the Happily Ever After anthology of romance.
-In addition, she has had two mystery short stories published in the Murder New York Style Anthologies, “Justice for All” in Fresh Slices and “Murder Italian Style” in Family Matters.
+In addition, Catherine has published three romance short stories : Come As You Want to Be, a standalone eStory available on the Bella Books website, “You Will See A Stranger” included with twenty-two other Bella authors in the Happily Ever After anthology, and “All’s Well That Ends Well” included in Conference Call an anthology.

 Catherine is an active member of Sisters in Crime and Mystery Writers of America.
 She is also a member of the Golden Crown Literary Society.